PLAYPLAY – MOOGFEST INTERVIEW

 Party Illegal throws shows at the Pinhook in Durham (Facebook/Zoe Litacker Photography)

 PLAYPLAY: Party Illegal started four years ago, it’s a collective of five people.
 We do monthly shows at the Pinhook.
 The focus is on giving marginalized people spaces to feel safer.
 We can’t guarantee complete safety but we strive to make it safer by posting flyers that promote consent culture.
 We also walk the floors to make sure everybody is OK throughout the night and checking in with people.
 Party Illegal also focuses on celebrating musical diversity in electronic music.
 We wanted to create a more musically radical party than what we’ve seen in Durham.

-Editor’s note: Party Illegal is currently on hiatus but still throw occasional shows.
+Editor’s note: Party Illegal is currently on hiatus but still throw occasional pop up shows.

 DOPE HAUS: What’s the local scene in Durham, North Carolina like?

 PLAYPLAY: It’s pretty rad.
 I know there’s a lot of prejudice against North Carolina.
 If you step outside Durham, Asheville, Chapel Hill or Greensborough, you’ll get the stereotypical North Carolina.
 Sometimes I don’t want to step outside my car as a gender non-conforming person.
 Durham is such a radical space, there’s so much organization and activism here that’s really important.